-The Society for Anglo-Chinese Understanding (SACU) was founded 49 years ago to promote friendship and understanding between the peoples of Britain and China.
+The Society for Anglo-Chinese Understanding (SACU) was founded over 50 years ago to promote friendship and understanding between the peoples of Britain and China.
 It is a registered UK charity and is the only friendship society of its kind in the country.

 Our Magazine section has extracts from the latest issue of China Eye including contents of all issues over the last ten years.